fritz-hh/scripts_NAS4Free/README.md

 scrubPools.sh:
 --------------

-- Scrub all the zpools and report the results in a log file.
+- Scrub all the ZPOOLS and report the results in a log file.
 - Send a mail if an error is detected
 - Typical scheduling: once a week

 checkPools.sh:
 --------------

-- Checks the status of the pools and report the results in a log file.
+- Checks the status of the ZPOOLS and report the results in a log file.
 - Send a mail if an error is detected
 - Typical scheduling: every hour